kamu-data/kamu-docs/content/cli/ingest/ingest-examples.md

 }
 ```

-Can be "flattened" into a columnar form and read using:
+Can be "flattened" into a columnar form and read using an external command (`jq` has to be installed on your system):

 ```yaml
 prepare: